 The biggest drawbacks are that it’s an analog which clearly doesn’t have a lot of the digital features and instant readability of the digital watches in this list.
 This may be a huge issue depending on the requirements of your job.

-We are big fans of the Luminox 3051 as a tool watch for LEOs.
+We are big fans of the Luminox 3051 as it’s easily one of the best tactical watches for LEOs.
 We’ve previously written about this watch specifically for police officers and whilst it is the most expensive in our list, it is still an affordable option for most.

-We’ve feature the black out version here to complete the tactical, military feel.
+We’ve feature the black out version here to complete the tactical, military watch feel.
 But you could easily opt for the regular/non-black out model.
+The case is made from stainless steel with a Carbonox coating which increases durability and provides the nice black matte finish.

-Are you a LEO with more suggestions?
+Are you a LEO with more suggestions we should review?
 Please feel free to let us know what you’ve been using below and whether you’d buy it again.

 Gates is also well known for his many philanthropic endeavors.
 In fact, one of the primary reasons he is no longer the richest man in the world is because he has chosen to give away a substantial part of his fortune.
 He, along with Warren Buffet, also influenced many other mega-rich celebrities and entrepreneurs to donate at least half of their wealth through “the Giving Pledge”.
 Well played Mr Gates.